JSAbrahams/mamba_doc/features/modules/state_stateless.md

 ⬅ [2.3 📦 Modules](README.md)

-# 2.3.3 State and Stateless
+# 2.3.3 Stateful and Stateless

 Immutability, which allows us to change a value of a variable, brings with it great flexibility.
 In certain situations however, this flexibility may not be desirable and can be abused.